Andrew Card: Under George W. Bush

 In 2000, Card was asked by Texas Governor George W. Bush to run the Republican National Convention in Philadelphia.

 On November 26, 2000, Card was appointed to be chief of staff for President-elect George W. Bush upon Bush's January 20, 2001 inauguration.

-On September 11, 2001, Card approached Bush as he was visiting Emma E. Booker Elementary School in Sarasota, Florida, and whispered in his ear the news that a second plane had hit the World Trade Center, confirming that a terrorist attack was underway.
+On the day of September 11 attacks, Card approached Bush as he was visiting an elementary school in Sarasota, Florida, and whispered in his ear the news that a second plane had hit the World Trade Center, confirming that a terrorist attack was underway.
 Card later recounted his story, saying that he whispered "A second plane hit the second tower.
 America is under attack."

 On March 28, 2006, the White House announced that Card would resign as Chief of Staff and be replaced by United States Office of Management and Budget director Joshua B. Bolten.
 Card's resignation was effective April 14, 2006.
-At 5 years and 84 days, his tenure as Chief of Staff was the second-longest in the office's history.
+At 5 years and 84 days, his tenure as Chief of Staff was the third-longest in the office's history.

 Card (far right), along with George W. Bush, Laura Bush, Bill Clinton, George H. W. Bush, and Condoleezza Rice pay their respects to Pope John Paul II before the pope's funeral.

 Post-government career

 Card received an honorary degree from the University of Massachusetts Amherst on May 25, 2007.
 While accepting the degree, Card was booed loudly by students and faculty who deplored the choice to bestow the honor.

 Card considered running in the 2010 special election to fill the United States Senate seat held by Ted Kennedy, who had died in office.
 State Senator Scott Brown, who considered entering the race, promised to drop out if Card decided to run.
 Card announced on September 11, 2009, that he would not enter the race and that he was throwing his support to Brown, who went on to win the election.

 On July 5, 2011, Card was named acting dean of The Bush School of Government and Public Service at Texas A&M University.

 In 2014, Card was selected as the fifth president of Franklin Pierce University in Rindge, New Hampshire.
 He began his tenure in December 2014, and resigned in summer of 2016.

-Since December 2023, Card has served as the Chief Executive Officer of the George & Barbara Bush Foundation.
+Since December 2023, Card has served as the chief executive officer of the George & Barbara Bush Foundation.